 Contraindications to the use of repositioning maneuvers include severe cervical disease, unstable cardiovascular disease, suspected vertebrobasilar disease, and high-grade carotid stenosis.
 If repositioning maneuvers fail after repeat office visits, then prompt referral to a tertiary specialist dizziness clinic is indicated.
 Depending on the physician's experience and familiarity with BPPV and its management, other treatment options can be attempted prior to referral.
 Vestibular rehabilitation exercises such as the Brandt-Daroff are the next option and have shown some efficacy in the literature, although this appears to be less effective than the PRM and the Semont (liberatory) maneuver.
 6[B] Evidence Evidence

 The Brandt-Daroff exercises are done as follows:

-Sit on the edge of a bed or sofa.
-The patient then quickly leans sideways to the side that causes the worst vertigo, until they end up lying on their side with their ear down against the bed or sofa.
+The patient sits on the edge of a bed or sofa.
+He or she then quickly leans sideways to the side that causes the worst vertigo, until the patient ends up lying on his or her side with the ear down against the bed or sofa.

 The patient remains in this position until either the vertigo resolves or 30 seconds elapse.